Dwitiyo Purush (film)

-Dwitiyo Purush is a 2020 Indian Bengali language neo -noir crime thriller film, directed by Srijit Mukherjee and produced by Shree Venkatesh Films.
+Dwitiyo Purush is a 2020 Indian Bengali language neo-noir psychological action thriller film written and directed by Srijit Mukherji and produced by Shree Venkatesh Films.
 The film stars Parambrata Chatterjee, Raima Sen, and Anirban Bhattacharya.
 It is a sequel to the 2011 crime thriller, Baishe Srabon.
 The film follows the pursuit of a new serial killer, Khoka, by Abhijit Pakrashi.